 Posters, flyers, comics, booklets or artwork - it's easier than you think to create beautiful riso prints!

-Risograph printing is a low-cost, eco-friendly print process with a unique aesthetic.
-Invented in the 80s as a cheap duplicator, riso is now really popular with graphic designers, artists and illustrators.
+RISO is a low-cost, eco-friendly print process with a unique aesthetic.
+Invented in 80s Japan as a duplicator for schools and offices, RISO is now really popular with graphic designers, artists and illustrators.

 All of our paper stock is recycled and FSC approved.
 We use 120gsm Corona Offset as standard, and have a selection of special paper to choose from.